async-labs/builderbook/README.md

 ## Support This Project

-Our project is free and open-source.
+Our project is free and open source.
 If you want to support it and learn how we built this app, check out [our book](https://builderbook.org/books/book-1/introduction).

 In the book, we teach you how to build this web app from scratch - with [individual codebases](https://github.com/builderbook/book-1-code) for every chapter.
 We wrote our book using this web app.